 Targets species such as prickly pear cactus, small regrowth mesquite/ huisache, and willow baccharis.

 Targets low density juniper that meets certain size criteria.

 *One full day minimum, four-day maximum, two technician crew/six-eight hours on site.
 Price includes herbicide.
 Mileage not included.

 **One full day minimum, four day maximum, two technician crew/ six-eight hours on site.
 Mileage not included.

-Plateau does not currently offer mechanical brush services, but we do know a few responsible and reputable folks who do, and can always help with a proper recommendation.
+Plateau does not currently offer mechanical brush services with heavy equipment, but we do know a few responsible and reputable folks who do and can always help with a proper recommendation.
 One of these service companies who we have a lasting relationship with is Cedar Eaters of Texas.
 Cedar Eaters and Plateau are partners in helping landowners meet their land and management goals and requirements.